GoogleCloudPlatform/professional-services/tools/slo-generator/README.md

 * **Real-time alerting** by setting up Stackdriver Monitoring alerts based on wanted SLOs.

-An example of pipeline automation with Terraform can be found in [examples/terraform-google-slo/](./examples/terraform-google-slo).
+An example of pipeline automation with Terraform can be found [here](https://github.com/terraform-google-modules/terraform-google-slo/tree/master/examples/simple_example).

 ### Cloud Build
 `slo-generator` can also be triggered in a Cloud Build pipeline.
 This can be useful if we want to compute some SLOs as part of a release process (e.g: to calculate a metric on each `git` commit or push)